-Lung adenocarcinoma architecture predicts survivalMarch 8th, 2012 in Cancer /
+Lung adenocarcinoma architecture predicts survivalMarch 8, 2012 in Medicine & Health / Cancer

 (HealthDay) -- A new method of classifying invasive pulmonary adenocarcinomas, based on the predominant architecture developed by the International Association for the Study of Lung Cancer (IASLC)/American Thoracic Society (ATS)/European Respiratory Society (ERS), is a stage-independent predictor of survival, according to research published online March 5 in the Journal of Clinical Oncology.